bhauman/figwheel-main/docs/tutorial.md

 <h1 style="display:none" id="tutorial">Tutorial</h1>

-<div class="lead-in">This document is intended to get you aquainted with the features and
+<div class="lead-in">This document is intended to get you acquainted with the features and
 workflow of Figwheel.</div>

 This tutorial is based on the Clojure CLI tools.